hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 It is trivial for us to get access to this truncated model because Keras comes with a set of pretrained models, including the VGG16 model we're interested in.
-Note that by setting `include_top=False` in the code below, we don't include any of the fully connected layers.
+Note that by setting `include_top=False` in the code below, we don't include any of the fully-connected layers.

 ```
 model = VGG16(input_tensor=input_tensor, weights='imagenet',